leleosilva/CHIP-8-Emulator/README.md

 This project consists of an emulator for the original CHIP-8 interpreted language.
 It implements some of the fundamental concepts of Computer Architecture, such as dealing with the CPU structure, instruction cycle, I/O and system frequency.

+## Prerequisites

-##
+## Step by step

-## Step-by-step
+## Installation

-##
+## Usage

 ## To-Do List
-- Test compatibility with Windows systems.
+- Test compatibility with Windows systems;
+- Substitute SDL2 for `egui`;
-- Create a proper debugger using `egui` with:
+- Create a proper debugger with:
 	- A disassembler;
 	- An option to pause/resume the emulator;
 	- An option to choose new ROM files;
 	- An option to reload the same game;
-	- An option to change background and font colors.
+	- An option to change background and sprite colors.

 ## Author
 Leonardo Cavalcante da Silva ([@leleosilva](https://github.com/leleosilva))